ugotapi/overheadpagingpi/README.md

-1. This install is assuming that you have Raspbian installed newly on a Pi5 device.
+1. This install is assuming that you have Raspberry PI OS installed newly on a Pi5 device.
 2. It is best to setup a fixed IP address for the Pi via DHCP reservation or hardcoding it in the networking area.
 3. The first button should play a sound on the speaker attached to the Pi5.
 4. The Food Delivery, Employee Needs access, Visitor Needs Access buttons in index.html need to be edited by you to point to valid php files that will play audio files.
 Button one is a working example.